sed-i/sed-i.github.io/docs/index.md

-Not a 404 per-se.

-Check out the blog section though!
+Check out the blogs in the sidebar!